 To add a relationship:

-- Go to an individual record, then open the Relationships tab.
+- Go to an individual record, then open the Relationships tab and select 'Add'.

 - Specify the related individual and enter relationships details.